ovh/ovh-ui-kit/packages/apps/documentation/src/pages/development/decisions.md

 9. Components
     1. For now, keep component code as simple as possible
     2. Expose only form events that are really used
-    3. Use the `text` attribute for component inner text without html inside
-    4. Group together states that are exclusive in a single attribute
+    3. Group together states that are exclusive in a single attribute
-    5. Be more restrictive on component attributes and signature
+    4. Be more restrictive on component attributes and signature
-    6. Return model value on change
+    5. Return model value on change
-    7. Generate ids when label can not be wrapped around input and the id is missing but mandatory
+    6. Generate ids when label can not be wrapped around input and the id is missing but mandatory
-    8. Prefer `ng-bind` to `{{}}`
+    7. Prefer `ng-bind` to `{{}}`

 ## Use two-way bindings with `ng-model` and one-way bindings for read-only components